-In order to split BCR Group results on business lines the following subsidiaries are allocated entirely on the Retail segment: BCR Pensii, BCR BpL, Suport Colect and some of the consolidation adjustments; BCR Chisinau is allocated on the Corporate segment; starting 2023, BCR Leasing is mainly allocated on Retail and Corporate segments in accordance with clients' profit centers.
+In order to split BCR Group results on business lines the following subsidiaries are allocated entirely on the Retail segment: BCR Pensii, BCR BpL, Suport Colect and some of the consolidation adjustments; starting 2023, BCR Leasing is mainly allocated on Retail and Corporate segments in accordance with clients' profit centers.
 Intragroup eliminations and the rest of the consolidation adjustments are allocated on the Corporate Center.